-- Gift funds show weakness for the mortgage loan applicant because the home buyer is relying the down payment from a family member or relative and does not have their own skin in the game.
+- Gift funds show weakness for applicant because the home buyer is relying the down payment from a family member or relative and does not have their own skin in the game

 - Employment history – A long employment history shows job stability and the likelihood for future employment

-- Mortgage lenders view consistent pay increases as a strong sign of future job stability.
+- Lenders view consistent pay increases as a strong sign of future job stability

-- Also, if the mortgage loan applicant has had a history of job promotions, this too is viewed very favorably.
+- Also, if borrowers had a history of job promotions, this too is viewed very favorably

-- If the mortgage loan applicant has a history of going to school throughout the year to better himself and/or herself, this is considered another positive sign of future job stability.
+- Borrowers with history of going to school throughout the year to better himself and/or herself, this is considered another positive sign of future job stability

-- If a mortgage loan applicant has income that cannot be used but can be verified because of not having a two year history and/or proof that the income will continue for the next three years, this will be considered good likelihood of financial security.
+- Borrowers with income that cannot be used but can be verified because of not having a two year history and/or proof that the income will continue for the next three years, this will be considered good likelihood of financial security

-- For example, for a mortgage loan applicant who has held a part time job or has overtime income for the past 18 months, but the income cannot be used because the minimum required for part time job and/or overtime income is at least a 24 month history.
+- For example, borrowers with part time job or overtime income for the past 18 months, but the income cannot be used because the minimum required for part time job and/or overtime income is at least a 24 month history